PoohL0ve/data_analytics/SQL-Learn/DB.md

 ### Normalisation
 Database normalisation is the process of organizing data into tables to reduce redundancy and improve data integrity.
 It involves breaking down a large database into smaller, related tables and defining relationships between them using primary and foreign keys.
 As the data is spread across different databases, using the **JOIN** clause in SQL can combine tables to retrieve relevant data.

+Database transactions represents a unit of work performed within a DBMS against a databse, which is any change such as when retrieving or inserting data.
+There four properties of a transaction referred to as ACID properties:
+- **Atomicity**: if one transaction fails, all should fail.
+- **Consistency**: any transaction should take the DB from one state to another.
+- **Isolation**: transactions should be isolated, that it, one should not affect the other.
+- **Durability**: data modification that occurs within a successful transaction should be permantly kept.

+The cycle should be:
+- Active -> failed -> aborted -> exist or
+- Active -> partially commited -> committed -> exit.